pcraig3/usc-clubs/README.txt

 Tags: demo, testing
 Requires at least: 3.8
 Tested up to: 3.9
-Stable tag: 1.0.1
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Aside from figuring out plugins, this plugin is meant to beam in some info from GitHub.
+This plugin beams in some info from GitHub.

 == Description ==

-Aside from figuring out plugins, this plugin is meant to beam in some info from GitHub.
+This plugin beams in some info from GitHub.

-Long & short is I'm going to try and get some information out of GitHub to correspond to WordPress shortcodes.
+It's kind of a proof of concept: use wordpress shortcodes to pull in data stored on github.
+This would give you a backend api that anyone could use.

 == Frequently Asked Questions ==

 = Why doesn't it work yet? =

 Shut up.

+= Does it make any sense to do this? =

+It took me a long time.
+So 'yes.'

 == Screenshots ==